 Sex Scandals, Gender and Power in Contemporary American Politics (Praeger)

-I just completed writing this book, a first-of-its-kind examination about the gender gap in political sex scandals.
-Expected publication date is spring 2017.
-I snapped the photo - left - from a post card at a candy shop in Gloucester, Mass.
+This book is a first-of-its-kind examination about the gender gap in political sex scandals, and was published in 2017.
+I snapped the photo - right - from a post card at a candy shop in Gloucester, Mass. in 2015.
 What better way to conceptualize scandal, gender and history?

 This book examines the American institution of the political sex scandal in order to explore how scandals turn politics into a spectator sport, contribute to the mistrust of government, cause citizens to question politicians’ competence, and diminish politicians’ ability to do good for the people who elected them.
 Media coverage of political sex scandals commonly devolves into frenzied sleaze fests that hold hostage the attention of the American public and play into gendered narratives.
 My analysis demonstrates that scandals are a representation of society’s broader gender dynamics, conveying subtle messages about power and morality.
 Political sex scandals involve public officials elected to do the people’s work: in this context, the most seemingly private behavior can have wide-ranging public consequences.